 - Side: Side-sleeping is the most common position for adults.
 If you snore or have sleep apnea, this may be the best choice for you.
 However, because your face pushes against the pillow, side-sleeping may cause wrinkles.
 It may also cause shoulder pain.
 Switching from side-to-side throughout the night may help prevent putting too much pressure on one side of the body.

-Fetal Position: The fetal position helps improve circulation and is a good bet for people who tend to snore.
-Be sure not to curl too tightly as you drift off, however, as it may cause difficulty breathing or soreness in the morning if you have arthritis.
+- Fetal position: The fetal position helps improve circulation and is a good bet for people who tend to snore or are pregnant.
+However, be sure not to curl too tightly as you drift off because it may cause difficulty breathing or soreness in the morning if you have arthritis.

 - Stomach: Sleeping on your stomach could be challenging because it may require the body to exert more energy on breathing compared with other positions.
-Some may experience neck pain or tingling in joints and muscles due to poor circulation, which is a common challenge for people with diabetes.
+Some may experience neck pain or tingling in joints and muscles, due to poor circulation.
 To help avoid putting pressure on the spine, tuck a pillow under your pelvis to keep a neutral lumbar position.
-One other negative: Enhanced wrinkles may be a side-effect of stomach slumber.

-While changing your default sleeping position is no easy task, you can help the process by supporting your head and legs with pillows designed for your ideal position.
+While changing your default sleeping position is no easy task, you can help optimize your night’s rest by supporting your head and neck with pillows designed for your ideal position.

 Regardless of your go-to sleep position, getting adequate rest is important to all aspects of your health, as hours of slumber enable our bodies and minds to recharge.

 "Sleep plays an essential role in our physical health," said Dr. Ravi Johar, chief medical officer at UnitedHealthcare.
 "It also allows our body and mind to recharge so you can be refreshed and alert after you wake up.
 It is important to remember that insufficient sleep is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, stroke and depression."